EtherNet/IP Communication

 Data read finished (Boolean)

-After the PLC finishes reading the data, set this signal to 1.
-Only after the PLC receives the Data Ready signal changing to 0 can this signal be set to 0.
+When the PLC completes data reading, this signal will be set to 1.
+When the PLC is informed that the data ready signal changes to 0, this signal can be set to 0.

 0.3

-When this signal is set to 1, the judgment results and measurement results received by the PLC (output) are cleared.
-At this point, the PLC can send a new command, and the related status code signals are also reset.
+When this signal is set to 1, the PLC clears the received judgement result and measurement result.
+At this point, the PLC can send new commands and status code signals are reset.

 0.4